vishalv91/Customer-Analytics/README.md

 **Programming language:** R

 **Project learning:**
-Researched about what factors affected on-time delivery of shipments.
+- Researched about what factors affected on-time delivery of shipments.
-Interviewed delivery personal about what factors delay their delivery.
+- Interviewed delivery personal about what factors delay their delivery.
-Monitored the movement of goods on my shopping apps.
+- Monitored the movement of goods on my shopping apps.
-Read interesting news articles about how e-commerce industry works.
+- Read articles about important KPIs for e-commerce.
-Read about important KPIs in the e-commerce industry.
+- Read articles about how data is helping e-commerce businesses.

 **Project Participation:** Independently worked on the project.